querkmachine/FSFrontEndDocs/concepts/user-experience.md

 User experience (or UX) as a concept can best be summed up with the phrase [‘don’t make me think’](http://www.amazon.co.uk/Dont-Make-Me-Think-Usability/dp/0321344758)—somewhat ironic given that good UX takes quite a lot of thought.

 <aside class="aside aside--issue">
 Unfortunately, a lot of our work is in the capacity of a development agency, not a design one, so the visual appearance of what we’re building is often set in stone.
-Regardless, if you find something that is blatantly horrible we *absolutely* encourage you to try and apply some of the below principles to make things nicer for the end user; and if you can’t, just **kick and scream and raise hell until it gets done properly**.
+Regardless, if you find something that is blatantly horrible you are *absolutely* encouraged to try and apply some of the below principles to make things nicer for the end user; and if you can’t, just **raise hell until it gets done properly**.
 That’s also good.
 </aside>

 Natalie is the company’s current UX specialist.
 If in doubt about something feel free to consult her.